xudong7/tauri-rmusic/README.md

 ### How to Use

-1. First download and start the [KuGouMusicApi](https://github.com/MakcRe/KuGouMusicApi) local proxy server
+1. First download and start the [KuGouMusicApi](https://github.com/MakcRe/KuGouMusicApi) and [NeteaseCloudMusicApiBackup](https://github.com/nooblong/NeteaseCloudMusicApiBackup) local proxy server
-2. Make sure it's running on <http://localhost:3000>
+2. Make sure **NeteaseCloudMusicApiBackup** is running on <http://localhost:3000> and **KuGouMusicApi** is running on <http://localhost:3001>
 3. In Rmusic, click the navigation menu to enter the "Online Music" page
 4. Enter keywords to search for songs and play them